 Catching salmon with lures

 A really fun way to target salmon is with lures.
-Theres something special about turning up to a beach only with 1 rod and a couple of lures.
-Typically when targeting pelagic species sch as salmon you would go with 1 of the following available options.
+There’s something special about turning up to a beach only with 1 rod and a couple of lures.
+Typically when targeting pelagic species such as salmon you would go with 1 of the following available options.

 Option 1 is a simple metal lure or metal slug.
 This is by far the most popular and affordable choice.
 These come in different weights, colours and sizes but typically they are cheap to purchase and cast a mile.
 You simply cast out and as soon as the lure hits the water you close your bail arm and start a constant retrieve at a fast or medium pace depending on the lure weight and water depth.
 A metal lure will start as light as 10g but go all the way up to 80 grams.
 Just make sure to check the specs on your fishing rod as not all rods are designed to handle heavy metal lures and doing so on a rod to light might mean you end up with a snapped tip on your fishing rod.

-It’s hard to go past long casting metal lures and minnows, heres some of our favorites.
+It’s hard to go past long casting metal lures and minnows, here are some of our favourites.
 Most which imitate a pilchard or bait-fish

 Savage Gear Missile, Halco twisty, Ecogear Teibo, JM Gilles pilchard baitfish, Rapala X-Rap SXR, Lazer spoons, Zman slim swimz, trick swimz, Halco laser pro

-Keep and eye out for gutters, these are patches of deeper water which Salmon will swim through in schools.
-These are generally identified by a darker colour of water.
+Keep an eye out for gutters, these are patches of deeper water which Salmon will swim through in schools.
+These are generally identified by a darker colour of the water.
 This is a very important component of targeting salmon that can mean the difference between a productive and quiet day.

 If your fishing with bait then we would recommend keeping the rod in your hands so you can feel any bites.
 This can often be quite tricky if the rod is in a rod holder as the waves crashing around your line and moving your bait around

 If you do plan on using a rod holder then use one which elevates the rod high.
-The logic here is that its keeping the slack line above the crashing waves allowing you to better identify nibbles and to stop your bait from moving around to much
+The logic here is that it’s keeping the slackline above the crashing waves allowing you to better identify nibbles and to stop your bait from moving around too much

 If bait fishing and the bite is quiet add a surf popper and see if that can help trigger a bite.